Knox White Paper

-Imagine every device in your network simultaneously infected with malware and combing through your confidential data.
+Imagine every device on your network simultaneously infected with malware and combing through your confidential data.
 Attacks and exploits continue to mature in sophistication in an attempt to stay ahead of advancing mobile device safeguards.
 So what's the single solution that works on all devices at the same time?
-To build a robust Root of Trust stack that minimizes exposure, detects intrusions, and locks down sensitive information.
+Building a robust Root of Trust stack that minimizes exposure, detects intrusions, and locks down sensitive information.

 A Root of Trust is the cornerstone of any modern security protocol.
 It is a series of stringent checks and balances, beginning at the hardware level rather than the software level.
-This feature adds a level of security to devices, making them difficult to subvert as hardware is more immutable than software.
+This feature adds a level of security to devices, making them difficult to attack since hardware is less mutable than software.